Detailed Semantics

 instantiated this little reusable bit of graph one time, just one time.
 That

-, basically just one graph.
+means there is just one sum, one a, basically just one graph.
 When we use

 connect to iterate we are using graph traversal cycles to do a new element of